steedos/steedos-docs/docs/developer/service/package-service.md

 ---
 sidebar_position: 10
+title: Package Service
 ---

-# Package Service
+# What is Package Service?

+The Steedos Platform is based on the Moleculer microservices architecture, where each package is a [Moleculer Service](https://moleculer.services/docs/0.14/services).
+You can define actions, methods, and subscribe to events.

 ## package.service.js

-The Steedos Platform is based on the [Moleculer](https://moleculer.services/) microservices architecture, where each steedos package is a microservice.
-The `package.service.js` in the root directory of the steedos package is the loading entry for the steedos package microservice.
+The `package.service.js` in the root directory of the steedos package is the loading entry for the package microservice.

-The [Service](https://moleculer.services/docs/0.14/services) represents a microservice in the Moleculer framework.
-You can define actions, methods, and subscribe to events.

-After mixin `@steedos/service-package-loader`, the package service will automatically scan and load metadata files from subfolders upon startup.

 ```js
 const packageJSON = require('./package.json');